-Because a brain injury affects the family almost as much as the individual who experienced brain trauma, my son and I have decided to collaborate on this website and blog.
+Because a brain injury affects the family almost as much as the individual who experienced brain trauma, my son and I have decided to collaborate on this blog.

 Ian will be primarily writing about what it’s like (how it feels) to have a brain injury.
-After four years since his incident, he has re-learned just about everything he needs to function on a day-to-day basis and has regained excellent health, even after a heart attack, double pneumonia, kidney failure, contractured limbs, you name it.
+In the years since his incident, he has re-learned just about everything he needs to function on a day-to-day basis and has regained decent health, even after a heart attack, double pneumonia, kidney failure, contractured limbs, you name it.
 It’s taken hard work on his part and a lot of out-of-pocket funds on mine… but we’re seeing light at the end of the tunnel at last.

 What we don’t know at this point is just how long the tunnel is.

 Will Ian’s memory shortcomings be permanent?
 Or will he be able to redesign his brain using some of the methods mentioned in Norman Doidge’s book on “brain plasticity,” The Brain That Changes Itself?
-After reading this book, I am much more hopeful than before.
-Now I need to find/create some of the exercises that are (oh so briefly) described in the book.
+After reading this book, I was much more hopeful than before.

 So much of this “brain injury journey” has been a do-it-yourself mountain climb, with very few resources easily findable, especially here in Florida.
 The Brain Injury Association of Florida’s website has a downloadable reference library here: http://www.byyourside.org/inform/library – but by the time I found their site, we were already past most of the issues covered.